- About Mobius

 Since 2015, Mobius has been partnering with more than 20 mentoring agencies and 100 mentoring program sites that Mobius awards grant funding for to begin turning the K-12 vision into a reality.
 (Show More/Less)

-Mobius provides support and resources for program staff and mentors, and connects programs with one another so that matches can transition as the mentee ages out of the original program.
-In addition to facilitating collaboration between programs serving younger youth and those serving teenagers, Mobius is also working to help programs that serve youth of all ages expand capacity and enhance the training and support they provide for youth during adolescence.
+Mobius provides funding for agencies to plan and launch new mentoring programs, as well as continued support for existing programs that are meeting best practices.
+Mobius also offers support and resources for program staff and mentors, and connects programs with one another so that matches can transition as the mentee ages out of the original program.
+In addition to facilitating collaboration between programs serving younger youth and those serving teenagers, Mobius is also working to help programs that serve youth of all ages expand capacity and enhance the training and support they provide for youth during adolescence, particularly with helping to provide mentees with information and resources about post-secondary education.
 Each program partner in the Initiative is also required to complete the Quality Mentoring System, a program assessment process based on MENTOR’s national quality standards.

 Through the K-12 Mentoring Initiative, Mobius also provides mentoring programs access to management systems that programs, the majority of which are managed by part-time staff, don’t have the capacity to develop on their own.
 These resources include a searchable statewide directory of programs and mentor referral system, a program management database, a quality assurance system to ensure and assist programs in meeting best practices, and a program evaluation survey process.

 Mobius also provides direct assistance to the approximately 2,300 volunteer adult mentors in the state, helping mentors feel more supported, making mentoring more convenient and affordable, and helping youth feel more connected to their community.
-The Mobius Mentor Discount Card provides discounts at more than 60 businesses for match activities ranging from dinner to rock climbing.
+The Mobius Mentor Discount Card provides discounts at more than 100 business locations for match activities ranging from dinner to rock climbing.
 The Mobius Community Service Program encourages mentors to volunteer in the community with their mentee.

-In 2016-2017, Mobius will focus on expanding program capacity based on this research, and work to replicate this model throughout the state.
-Mobius will also work to ensure that programs in schools affected by school and district mergers remain active and valued by their school communities.
-Over the next few years, Mobius will shift the focus of the Initiative toward filling programming gaps in areas of the state where there are few or no mentoring programs currently in operation or a lack of program options available for older youth such as the Northeast Kingdom, Lamoille County, and parts of Addison County.
-In 2018-2019, Mobius will evaluate the outcomes of the Initiative to date, and determine the future direction of the program.
+Mobius will also continue to work to ensure that programs in schools affected by school and district mergers remain active and valued by their school communities.
+Over the next few years, Mobius will be working toward filling programming gaps in areas of the state where there are few or no mentoring programs currently in operation or a lack of program options available for older youth such as the Northeast Kingdom, Lamoille County, and parts of Addison County.

 Supporters of the K-12 Mentoring Initiative

-The K-12 Mentoring Initiative is made possible through funding support from the Walmart Foundation, the A.D.
+The K-12 Mentoring Initiative is made possible through funding support from the A.D.
 Henderson Foundation, the Bay and Paul Foundations, the Francis T. and Louise T. Nichols Foundation, and the Permanent Fund for Vermont’s Children.